Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

-# ⚠️WARNING: REMOODS THEME HAS BEEN STOP MAINTAINING
+# ⚠️THIS REPO HAS BEEN COMPLETELY TURNED TO ARCHIVED

-### The author has already moved to other note-taking software, so this theme will not be updated anymore.
-You should maintain it by yourself if you continue using this theme.
-It's welcome to clone the repo and develop your own theme.
+### Since the Joplin V3 is released, ReMoods Theme has already removed from the Joplin Plugins Repository.
+I'm so thank you for every one who was loving this theme but it's time to say goodbye to ReMoods!
+Lucky for us!

+-Sinacs

 ---